Berkeley Lake, GA: Is Your Property Tax Assessment Too High? (2026)

 Berkeley Lake is one of Gwinnett County's most exclusive communities -- the median home value of roughly $718,000 nearly doubles the county average, and tax bills regularly exceed $6,400.
 With that much on the line, it's worth making sure your assessment reflects your specific property, not just the neighborhood's reputation.

-How Much Can You Save in Berkeley Lake?
+How much can you save in Berkeley Lake?

 Based on a combined tax rate of 3.506%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Berkeley Lake home ($718,300 down by $71,830) would save approximately $1,007 per year - or $3,021 over three years with the 299c freeze.
+A 10% reduction on the median Berkeley Lake home ($718,300 down by $71,830) would save approximately $1,007 per year, or $3,021 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Berkeley Lake is $6,408, based on Census ACS 2024 data.
+The median annual property tax bill in Berkeley Lake is $6,408.
 Using Gwinnett County's millage rate of 3.506%, the computed tax on the median home ($718,300) is approximately $10,073.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Berkeley Lake property tax?